panzerdp/dmitripavlutin.com/content/posts/111-javascript-callback/index.md

 greet('Cristina'); // => 'Hello, Cristina!'
 ```

-What about greeting an entire array of persons?
-That's also possible using the special method `array.map()`:
+What about greeting a list of persons?
+That's possible using the special method `array.map()`:

 ```javascript
 const persons = ['Cristina', 'Ana'];